 The American Hydrofluorocarbon Coalition filed a lawsuit with the United States Department of Commerce in June 2015.
 This suit claimed that HFC refrigerants – including R22 and R410A – were being imported from China beneath their fair value.
 This practice is known as “dumping."
 China was able to trade at dramatically lower prices due to cheaper labor costs and government subsidies.

 The Department of Commerce announced in February 2017 its "affirmative final determination" in the antidumping duty investigation of these imports.
 Then, on March 22, the United States International Trade Commission found that American industries were materially injured by China's dumping.

 An anti-dumping duty will now be collected on imports of HFC refrigerants from China.
 These tariffs on refrigerants like R410A will continue to force prices on air conditioning repair services to rise.

 What can I do to avoid overpaying for air conditioning repairs?

 When you found a leak in your old HVAC system, you could fix the leak and top it off with R22 or R410A.
 With these new tariffs, however, you could end up spending $1,000 — or more — for each of these repairs.
 Topping it off is no longer recommended when your HVAC system has a leak, especially if the system is 10 years or older.

 What should I do next?

 If you have any questions or concerns about air conditioning repairs or, given the changing circumstances, air conditioning replacement, we’re here to help.
 John C. Flood offers AC repair and HVAC service in Arlington, Alexandria, Falls Church, Fairfax, the Washington, D.C. metro region and surrounding areas.
-Schedule air conditioning repairs now or simply contact us online.
+Schedule air conditioning repairs now or give us a call at (703) 440-7460.